-In the early morning hours on Wednesday, deputies of the Harford County Sheriff’s Office responded to a call in the Fountain Glen neighborhood of Bel Air to find several anti-Semitic fliers with the swastika symbol and the web address of a known white supremacist news and commentary site, the Daily Stormer, on them.
+In the early morning hours of Wednesday, Feb.
+15, deputies of the Harford County Sheriff’s Office found several anti-Semitic fliers with the swastika symbol and the Web address of a known white supremacist news and commentary site on them, the Daily Stormer, in the Fountain Glen neighborhood of Bel Air.

 “It goes back to ‘see something, say something,’” she added.
 “The neighborhood watches are really our best bet in something like this.”

-This incident comes after the three waves of called-in bomb threats to JCCs across the country in January, including twice at the JCC in Park Heights, which evacuated after the calls on both Jan.
+This incident comes after the several waves of called-in bomb threats to dozens of JCCs across the country in January and February, most recently on Feb.
+20, Presidents Day.
+The JCC in Park Heights was evacuated after the calls on both Jan.
 9 and 18.

 Since the campaign and election of President Donald Trump, multiple outlets have been reporting a rise in hate speech and white supremacist activity, particularly from the so-called “alt-right,” a far-right faction centered on white nationalist ideas.
 Trump has disavowed his white supremacist supporters.